 Your LinkedIn profile is much more than just a digitised version of your resume or CV.
 Instead, it is your opportunity to present yourself to employers in the best light possible.
 Recruiters are always on the market so it is important you continue to update your profile to optimise your chances of advancing in your career and making new professional connections.

-If you would like to know more on your how to optimise your Linkedin profile according to your role and sector, please contact us here or call our specialist consultants on +353 1 661 0444 who can guide you through this process.
+If you would like to know more, please contact us or call our specialist consultants on +353 1 661 0444 who can guide you through this process.